 The only file I require from you is the bits.c file.
-At present, turning in your assignment simply involves uploading the file via submitbox.
-The timestamp on the upload will determine any lateness penalty, with anything after 11:59 pm on the due date incurring the mandatory 10% per day penalty.
+At present, turning in your assignment simply involves sending the bits.c file to me as an attachment in an email.
+The send timestamp on the email will determine any lateness penalty, with anything after 11:59 pm on the due date incurring the mandatory 10% per day penalty.